alirezasdg1/Bike-Sharing/README.md

 In this project, I was mainly interested in exploring the effects of different factors on the number of trips/day.
 To compute my main outcomes (# trips/day), I counted the number of the “starttime” for each day.
 To achieve the main goal of this study, I explored the effects of weather condition, season, gender, and age on the main outcome by visualizing several patterns and testing the following hypotheses:

 	H1.
+Number of trips/day depends of weather conditions.
+	H2.
+Number of trips/day is highly correlated with weather indexes (e.g., Avg temp, Avg Humidity, Avg Visibility, Avg Wind speed).
+	H3.
+Number of trips/day is higher during the warm seasons comparing with the cold seasons.
-Number of bike users depends of weather conditions H2.
-Number of registered users higher than casual users during weekdays H3.
-Number of casual users are higher than registered users during holidays H4.
-Number of total users are higher during each weekday comparing to weekends H5.
-Number of users are higher during morning/evening rush hours comparing to afternoon during weekdays.
+	H4.
+Number of registered users higher than casual users during weekdays.
+	H3.
+Number of casual users are higher than registered users during off days.
+	H4.
+Number of trips/day is higher during each weekday comparing to weekends.
+	H5.
+Number of trips/day for females and males are similar.
+	H6.
+Number of trips/day for young people are higher than other age groups.

 ## References: